certtools/intelmq/docs/user/configuration-management.rst

 * ``runtime.conf``: Configuration for the individual bots.
 See :doc:`bots` for more details.
 * ``pipeline.conf``: Defines source and destination queues per bot (i.e. where does a bot get its data from, where does it send it to?).

 To configure a new bot, you need to define and configure it in ``runtime.conf``.
-You can base your configuration on the outputp of ``intelmqctl list bots``.
+You can base your configuration on the output of ``intelmqctl list bots``.
 Configure source and destination queues in ``pipeline.conf``.
 Use the IntelMQ Manager mentioned above to generate the configuration files if unsure.